 The City of Alexandria sewer Backflow Preventer (BFP) Assistance Program reimburses homeowners for up to 50 percent of the cost of installing a BFP device by a licensed plumbing contractor, up to a maximum of $2,000.
 The program is open to all City of Alexandria homeowners.
 The City offers assistance only to those residents who have submitted an application and have been approved reimbursement.

-Areas in the City along Commonwealth Avenue sometimes experience basement back-ups or flooding.
-This situation can occur when water from a heavy or intense rain flows into the sanitary sewer system.
+Basement back-ups or flooding can occur when water from a heavy or intense rain flows into the sanitary sewer system.
 The sanitary sewer system is a network of pipes and manholes in City streets that collects wastewater from homes and businesses.
 The wastewater collected is transported for treatment to the plant operated by Alexandria Renew Enterprises.
 The plant is located along the beltway at the foot of S. Payne Street.
 Homes and businesses are connected to the sanitary sewer system by a house sanitary sewer also called a house lateral or lateral sewer.